Naseband/SAMP-MissileStuff/examples/README.md

 By typing /cpod you can spawn a weaponized Beagle near you.
 It has RPG Missiles, Swarm Missiles and Bombs that can be fired by the pilot of the plane.

+# AAtest.pwn

+Test script for Anti-Aircraft Turrets.

+Commands:

+/a - enter turret
+/b - leave turret

+An NPC Beagle will fly around the turret.